 Inside Mining Zimbabwe with Rudairo Dickson Mapuranga (RD) met the Deputy Minister of Mines and Mining

-Development Hon Polite Kambamura (PK) ( aged 42 ) who is also the Member of Parliament for Sanyati constituency to discuss mining matters as well as answering some questions which have been frequently asked by miners for quite some time.
+Development Polite Kambamura (PK) (aged 42 ).
+Polite Kambamura is also a Member of Parliament for the Sanyati constituency to discuss mining matters as well as answering some pertinent questions which have been frequently asked by miners for some time.

 PK It is very unfortunate that such things are happening in the mining sector, the reports haven’t reached my desk yet but my advice, however, is that farmers should report such cases to our provincial offices so that they can verify if the mining titles brought buy the miners are real.
 This should also be reported to the police because we might have a cartel amidst us that is working on creating these fake concessions.
 Reporting to the police might lead us to

 So I urge the farmers to work closely with law enforcement agents so that the whole issue of this scam may be brought to light as soon as possible.

 Then on illegal miners who come to Nicodemusly to mine on the farmer’s land, I urge the farmers to tighten their security and report such incidents to the police.
 The farmers also need to come up with associations to deal with these illegal mining activities.

 RD Gold delivery to the country’s sole gold buyer and exporter Fidelity Printers and Refineries took a knock in the